stefangeneralao/santander-customer-transaction-prediction/README.md

 Unpack the downloaded files.
 Move `train.csv` and `test.csv` to the root directory.

 ## Execution
 Run `python3 main.py` to execute the analysis.
 At the end of the session the model and its corresponding weights will be saved to the `model`-directory.
+The result of the analysis will be saved in the `submissions`-directory.